When mad AIOLOS drags IKAROS down: A novel pathogenic mechanism

-Category: Climate Hits: 1Researchers have described a novel primary immunodeficiency due to a mutation in AIOLOS.
+Category: Climate Hits: 2Researchers have described a novel primary immunodeficiency due to a mutation in AIOLOS.
 This acts through a novel pathogenic mechanism termed 'heterodimeric interference', whereby when two different proteins bind together in a heterodimer, the mutant protein hijacks the function of the normal protein.
 In a mouse model, they were able to restore some of the lost functions by interfering with the mutated protein, suggesting a possible therapeutic approach to disorders of this nature.

 Read more https://www.sciencedaily.com/releases/2021/07/210716112503.htm